 Each student in the Psychology MA Programs will undergo an annual progress review (APR) and receive written feedback in a letter that will also be placed in the student's academic file.
-The APR letter will address the student's performance and progress in the areas of (a) academics, (b) research, (c) teaching or other assistantship, (d) clinical training if applicable, and (e) overall program performance.
+The APR letter will address the student's performance and progress in the areas of (a) academics, (b) research, (c) teaching or other assistantship, (d) clinical training if applicable, and overall program performance.
 At the end of each spring, students will provide an updated CV and a self-evaluation letter in which they assess their performance in these areas and note any special accomplishments/activities in the past academic year, e.g., conference presentations, expansion of clinical approaches, training workshops attended, publications.
-Students submit these materials to their major research advisor, or in the absence of said advisor to the MA Coordinator/Advisor, who drafts the APR letter.
-The MAPP faculty will meet to review the letter and add their contributions or recommendations.
-After comments and revisions, prior to the start of the following academic year, APR letters will be mailed to students who may request a meeting with the appropriate advisor to discuss the program feedback.
+Students submit these materials to Coordinator, who distributes the materials to faculty members assigned to the student for APR purposes (often a research mentor).
+The MAPP faculty will meet to review the materials and discuss strengths, weaknesses, and recommendations.
+Prior to the start of the following academic year, APR letters will be mailed to students who may request a meetingwith the appropriate advisor to discuss the program feedback.

-REQUIREMENTS FOR THE MASTER OF ARTS IN GENERAL PSYCHOLOGY
+REQUIREMENTS FOR THE MASTER OF ARTS IN EXPERIMENTAL PSYCHOLOGY

-In addition to the General Core courses listed on the previous page, students in the MA General Psychology program must complete 3-4 graduate electives.
+In addition to the General Core courses listed on the previous page, students in the MA Experimental Psychology program must complete additional graduate courses per their.
 Students also must successfully pass a comprehensive examination, typically during their last semester of the program.
 The comprehensive examination is detailed in a later section of this handbook.
-All of the specific courses that constitute the 36-hour thesis or non-thesis options are listed in the MA General Psychology Degree Checklist on the next page, followed by the recommended course sequence.
+All of the specific courses that constitute the 36-hour thesis or non-thesis options are listed in the MA Experimental Psychology Degree Checklist on the next page, followed by the recommended course sequence.